Effective Date: June 18, 2025

 - Corporate Affiliates: Our subsidiaries or affiliates, for purposes consistent with this Policy.

-- Business Transfers: In connection with a merger, acquisition, restructuring, or sale of assets.
+- Business Transfers: Third parties in connection with a merger, acquisition, restructuring, or sale of assets.

-- Legal and Regulatory Authorities: Government agencies, courts, or law enforcement, to comply with legal obligations or protect our rights, privacy, or safety.
+- Legal and Regulatory Authorities: Government agencies, courts, or law enforcement, to comply with legal obligations, enforce our Terms of Use, or protect our rights, privacy, or safety.

 - Other Third Parties: With your consent, or as necessary to fulfill a contract or protect legitimate interests (e.g., event co-hosts).

-We do not sell your Personal Data as defined under the CCPA/CPRA or similar laws.
-We may share usage data with third-party advertisers or analytics providers for interest-based advertising, with your consent (see Section 6).
+We do not sell your Personal Data, as defined under the CCPA/CPRA or similar U.S. state laws.
+However, we may share usage data with third-party advertisers or analytics providers for interest-based advertising, with your consent (see Section 7).

 6. Cookies and Tracking Technologies

-We and our third-party partners use cookies, web beacons, and similar technologies to collect usage data such as IP addresses, browser types, and browsing behavior.
-These support:
+We and our third-party partners use cookies, web beacons, and similar technologies to collect usage data, such as IP addresses, browser types, and browsing behavior.
+These technologies support:

-- Functionality: Enabling key features (e.g., account login).
+- Functionality: Enabling core features of our Data Sources (e.g., account login).

-- Analytics: Understanding interaction with our Data Sources.
+- Analytics: Understanding how users interact with our Data Sources to improve performance.

-- Advertising: Delivering personalized ads (with your consent).
+- Advertising: Delivering tailored ads based on your interests, with your consent.

-You can manage cookie preferences via our Cookie Consent tool or browser settings.
-Learn more at www.aboutads.info/choices or www.networkadvertising.org/choices.
+You can manage cookie preferences through our Cookie Consent on our website or your browser settings.
+For more information on interest-based ads, visit the Digital Advertising Alliance at www.aboutads.info/choices or the Network Advertising Initiative at www.networkadvertising.org/choices.

 7. Third-Party Websites and Applications

-Our Data Sources may contain links to third-party websites or apps not controlled by Cyware.
+Our Data Sources may contain links to third-party websites or applications not controlled by Cyware.
 We are not responsible for their privacy practices.
-Please review their privacy policies before engaging with them.
+Please review the privacy policies of those third parties before engaging with them.

 8. Your Privacy Rights